iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-02-10.md

 ####James ‘Jimmy Dubz’ Wilson

 ##Sunday

 On Sunday we arrived at Alum Pot (north flank of Ingleborough) on another cold, rainy and snowy day.
 Our groups decided to split off (with Rhys and Tanguy heading to another cave nearby).
 We entered in Long Churn crawling along a stream followed by a ~3 meter free climb until we arrived at the SRT area.
 After rappelling down the flat underground face, we popped out half way down the Alum Pot main shaft which was open to the surface.
 The area had some amazing views and lighting which made for some great photography.
 After rappelling and traversing across the main shaft, we arrived at an SRT zone rigged below a large, leaning boulder.
 While the positioning of the set-up made it challenging to rappel (involving swinging out below the boulder), everyone made it to the bottom of the shaft in good time.
 The shaft continued on lower into the cave, but we decided against going any further due to time constraints.
 Overall the experience within the cave was one of my best ones to date and I would highly recommend it to those looking to take in some amazing views and gain some SRT experience.

 ####Ryan

+Tanguy proposed Washpot &mdash; I wanted to go, but it obviously wasn't suitable for the entire group so I agreed to do Alum and bank some credit for doing a tough trip some other time.
+After all, I had unfinished business with Alum &mdash; the last two times I'd gone to rig the hanging rebelay off the underside of the central boulder, I'd chickened out and got someone else to do it.
+This trip it was easy, and I rigged two traverse lines around to the y-hang, one high and tight, and one slack so it could be grabbed on the way up.
+Tanguy apparently rigs this with a short rebelay, which I can definitely see the merit of.

+Alum was beautiful in the blizzard, with huge snowflakes caught in fractal vortices whirling through the air, catching the pale winter sun as they fell all the way to the stream at the bottom.
+Jimmy Dubz derigged, aided by Davie who took a rope bag, and I waited at the bottom of the top pitch, watching them along with three people from Cambridge who were doing a Sunday bimble with a complete novice who was (rightfully) in awe of the cave.
+We had to wait a bit for them to climb up the rope (note to self - always rig the high route, no one else does!) and met Bristol on the way out, who were insisting on doing SRT on the easy free climb above the pitch.
+They were unwilling to let us quickly climb up, so we decided to find another way out.
+I climbed up to the cheese press, but a shout from Davie Dubz let me know there was a way over the top &mdash; there is, but it's quite exposed as it pops out above the second free climb.
+Still, good to know about, and we were soon on the surface.

+Back at the minibus, we were all changed and ready to do when a distressed group of walkers showed up.
+They had got turned around on Ingleborough and wanted to get back to their coach in Ingleton.
+I'm unsure how they got that badly turned around (180 degrees!) but I was keen not to give the CRO any more work than we usually do, so they sat in the back as we drove carefully along the winding roads.
+Mistakenly believing their were Scottish, I played a fair bit of Silly Wizard, which was apparently much appreciated.
+I was later informed they were Scouse, so I'll own my ignorance to admitting to it here...

+####Jack

 The muscles around my shoulder blades ached abominably on Sunday morning.
 The day before options around Alum Pot were discussed and seeing as everybody was up for caving again I looked for neighbouring caves I hadn’t visited before.
 Washfold was one such, and the description from NFTFH had a conspicuous dearth of superlatives such as ‘very tight’ or ‘extremely wet’.
 Instead, and Washfold is probably the unique cave described there as ‘uncomplicated’.
 That was good enough for me…